 Update 3:19pm PST: A Vaccine has been Found

-In the past couple of hours researchers have found a ‘vaccine’ against having your files encrypted by this new variant of Petya.
-They discovered that if a file exists, the encryption routine will not run.
+Researchers have found a ‘vaccine’ against this new version of Petya against encrypting your files in the last few hours.
+They find that if a file exists, the encryption routine will not run.

-To vaccinate a machine against this ransomware, simply create a file called perfc in the C:\Windows folder and mark it read only.
-The following batch file courtesy of BleepingComputer will do the job for you:
+To vaccinate a machine against this ransomware, create a perfect file in the C: \ Windows folder and mark it as read-only.
+The following batch file etiquette of BleepingComputer will work for you:

-This post in BleepingComputer also includes instructions on how to create the file manually if you would prefer to do that.
-Once this file is created, the encryption routine for this specific ransomware variant will not run and encrypt your files.
+This post from BleepingComputer also includes instructions for manually creating the file if you would prefer to do so.
+Once this file is created, the encryption routine for this specific ransomware version will not run and encrypt it.

 Help Keep the Community Safe

-We recommend you let your friends and family know about this fast spreading campaign as a matter or urgency to help them stay safe.
+We recommend telling your friends and family about this fast-spreading campaign or urging them to help you stay safe.